Choose Texas Power logo

 Is it worth switching electricity providers in Texas?

 It depends on your situation.
-Weigh any early termination fees against the potential savings of a lower rate.
+Weigh any ETFs against the potential savings that you’ll get with a lower rate.
 Also consider whether your current plan aligns with your preferences for customer service, green energy, time-of-use rates, and other features.

 Can I switch electric companies if I owe money?